GlDevop/terraform-ghostblog/README.md

 Deploy a ghost blog to localhost via terraform

+> Docker is mandatory for terraform plan to work.

 ## Installation

 For default values to deploy to port 80 and docker image ghost:latest